Examples

 This page demonstrates how to use HubbardTN to build and solve different 1D Hubbard models using tensor networks.

-Two examples are provided:
+Three examples are provided:

 1. A minimal single-band Hubbard model